 Bachelor of Science Degree in Special Education

 Preparation for Utah Basic Teaching License in Special Education in any of the following areas: Mild/Moderate Disabilities, Severe Disabilities, Preschool/Early Intervention Special Education, Visual Impairments, Deaf and Hard of Hearing.
 Students complete approximately 122 semester hours of credit in order to graduate with a B.S. in Special Education through the Department of Special Education.
-Additional information is available at Bachelor of Science in Special Education.

 Minimum Admission Requirements

 All Undergraduate Special Education students must first be admitted to the University